grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/terraform-provisioning/index.md

 For example, if you chose Slack as a contact point, Grafana’s embedded [Alertmanager](https://github.com/prometheus/alertmanager) automatically posts a message to Slack.

-## Edit resources in the Grafana UI
+## Edit provisioned resources in the Grafana UI

 By default, you cannot edit resources provisioned via Terraform in Grafana.
 To enable editing these resources in the Grafana UI, use the `disable_provenance` attribute on alerting resources: